Sociology Degree Information

-Why Pursue a Sociology Degree or Social Work Degree?
+Why Pursue a Sociology Degree?

 In addition to studying an inherently interesting subject, a sociology degree can help a graduate qualify for a diverse range of job opportunities in various fields.
 The flexibility of a sociology degree can be a great benefit in a rapidly changing work environment and allow for many options after graduation.
 A sociology degree program provides great preparation for jobs that require strong analytical and research skills.
 It also provides a strong foundation for getting into a graduate school like law school.
-A social work degree will help you acquire certification in your state and prepare you for a job as a social worker.
-A masters or doctorate in social work can help you qualify for management roles or specialization in the field of social work.

 Sociology Degree Levels